-In awarding compensation the Compensation Committee compares the compensation it awards its NEOs with that of companies similar to the Corporation.
+In awarding compensation the Compensation Committee compares the compensation it awards its NEOs with that of companies similar to the Corporation during the relevant year.
 The companies are all mining companies within a reasonable range of the market capitalization of the Corporation and its stage of development.
-Companies used for comparison purposes included NovaGold Resources Inc., Detour Gold Corporation, Gabriel Resources Ltd., International Tower Hill Mines Ltd., Pretium Resources Inc., Exeter Resources Corp. and Northern Dynasty Minerals Ltd.
+Companies used for comparison purposes included NovaGold Resources Inc., Detour Gold Corporation, Gabriel Resources Ltd., International Tower Hill Mines Ltd., Pretium Resources Inc., Northern Dynasty Minerals Ltd., Sabina Gold and Silver Corp., Continental Gold Inc. and Osisko Mining INC.